JotredDev/firmasupps/README.txt

 - Safes
 - Lumisene

+Besides that, there is also cross-compatibility with other TFC addons:
+- If you have installed Barrels 2012, you can also put a sack in your back slot, allowing you to carry it without getting overburdened
+- If you have installed Firma: Civilization, you can also place sacks in the compartment slots of your ships

 Keep in mind:
 This is not final, as more features will be added to, and completed from, the to-do list over time!